TanguyBarthelemy/JD-Tutorials/doc/JDemetra+_quick_installation_guide_EN.md

 ## Configuration to run rjd3 packages

-rjd3 suite of packages is available \[here\]
+rjd3 suite of packages is available [here](https://github.com/rjdemetra)

-Installation procedure and exemple are provided in the readme files.
+Installation procedure and example are provided in the readme files.

 To use the v3 packages in R, you need to specify the path to Java 17 or higher.